 Learning how to snorkel is a fantastic way to see the underwater world.
-Turtles, whale sharks, reef fish, coral and more – they’re all viewable from the surface, and you don’t have to learn to scuba dive to see them.
-But learning how to snorkel does require some skills to make sure you and the reef remain safe.
+Turtles, whale sharks, reef fish, coral and more – they’re all viewable from the ocean’s surface, and you don’t have to learn to scuba dive to see them.
+But learning how to snorkel does require some basic skills to ensure you and the reef remain safe.

 If you have family or mates heading on a beach holiday soon, be sure to share this article so they can learn how to snorkel responsibly too.

 Before you even get into the water, make sure that that you’re not unintentionally killing the reef.
 Read the label of your sunscreen, and don’t use it if it contains oxybenzone, octinoxate or octocrylene.
 The term “reef safe” doesn’t have an agreed-upon definition, so you’ll need to check yourself.
 These ingredients are renowned reef-killers, and they have no place in our oceans.
 Also, make sure you’re using sunscreen lotions, pastes and creams as opposed to sprays.